 The more we venture through California, the more interested I am in learning about California farming.
-In a state that produces as much as California does, this industry has a huge impact on our residents and the environment.
+In a state that grows as much produce as California does, the industry has a huge impact on our residents and the environment.

 The Salinas Valley neighbors the Monterey peninsula and is often called the Salad Bowl of the World.
 If you’re interested in making stronger connections with the food you eat, join an Agriculture Education tour with Ag Venture Tours.
 You’ll spend a few hours touring the region and can even embark on a walking tour of Pezzini Farms, home to one of our favorite farm stands.

 Even if you don’t end up on a full tour, stop and taste the fresh produce and other fun finds from stands just north of Monterey.

 19. Check Out Local Festivals and Events

 Like many California beach towns, the Monterey peninsula has festivals and events that you might want to plan a trip around.